mwlang/binance/README.md

 However, only PUBLIC API VCR cassettes are committed to the repo.
 To test SIGNED/VERIFIED API calls, you'll have to setup your private API credentials.

-TODO: extend the VCR functionality to obsfucate SIGNED calls to avoid revealing api keys.

 ## Development